Steinalicious/workshop-gradually-improving-software-design/Readme.md

   - In the `/books` Razor, when the collection of initials is non-empty, display a row of buttons, one button leading to pages of one author; include a special All button to clear the filter
   - Extend the `OnGet` action to filter the books by the author's initial
   - Extend the `OnGet` action to calculate initials of all authors who have published at least one book

+## Task 2 - Implementing the Books Recommendations

+The second exercise in this lesson will mostly be implemented in the `BookDetails` page, where the requirement is to display links to up to three books that share similarities in titles with the book currently displayed in the page.

+Similarity is calculated as a number of words shared between the two titles.
+You can use the `SplitIntoWords` extension method on string (defined in the `Domain.Common.StringExtensions` class) to split any title into individual words.